jeffaburt/selfconf-wunderground-objc/README.md

 Prerequisites
 -------------

-To build the app, you’ll need Xcode 6.x or later.
-You’ll also need to install [CocoaPods](http://www.cocoapods.org) to manage library dependencies.
+To build the app, you’ll need Xcode 6.2.x (NOTE: Functional tests may not work with Xcode 6.3.x).

+For library dependencies, you’ll need to install [CocoaPods](http://www.cocoapods.org).

 To run functional tests via calabash, you'll need to install the [calabash gem](http://calaba.sh/).

+To make API calls to Weather Underground, you'll need an [API Key](http://www.wunderground.com/weather/api/).
+Once you have a key, edit the Info.plist file in the SunnyDaze target to add a key named "weatherUndergroundAPIKey".
+Add your Weather Underground API key as the string value.

 Getting Started
 ---------------